 Why Magnesium is so Crucial to Your Good Health

-Magnesium is the principal mineral in your body’s production of energy from fats and carbohydrates.
-It accomplishes this mission by controlling the stream of various mineral ions through the cells of your arteries, veins, muscles, brain and nerve cells.
+Magnesium is the principal mineral in your body’s energy production from fats and carbohydrates.
+It accomplishes this mission by controlling the stream of various mineral ions through the cells of your arteries, veins, muscles, brain, and nerve cells.

-Magnesium is especially vital for its role in electrically active cells, which are located in the body’s crucial areas (brain, muscles, heart).
+Magnesium is especially vital for its role in electrically active cells located in the body’s crucial areas (brain, muscles, heart).
 Magnesium also is the “traffic cop” that monitors insulin sensitivity, genome stability, inflammation, DNA upkeep and repair, and cell signaling.

 This is why it earned the title of “miracle mineral” since it races throughout the entire body, attacking everything from depression and muscle cramps to high blood pressure and inflammation.